n7on/docker-internals/README.md

 ## Docker Image
 Docker images implements the `OCI Image Manifest Specification` which basically is a manifest file that contains a list of `layers` bundled together with it's `image configuration` file.
-Each layer is built upon previous layers and it fits together perfectly with the [Docker Filesystem](#docker-filesystem) "OverlayFS".
+Each layer is built upon previous layers and it fits together perfectly with the default [Docker Filesystem](#docker-filesystem) called "OverlayFS".
 The image layers are usually located under `/var/lib/docker/overlay2/` and ech layer are represented as a folder.

 > Layers could be thought of as tarballs, if these tarballs are extracted in correct order to disk, you'll get the image root filesystem.